-Also included are shares held in our Dividend Reinvestment Plan (12,402) and shares held in our Savings Plan (14,824).
+Also included are shares held in our Dividend Reinvestment Plan (12,167) and shares held in our Savings Plan (15,342).

-Shareholdings in this column do not include restricted stock units (issuance of which has been deferred until retirement), compensation that has been deferred into Sonoco stock equivalent units, or performance contingent restricted stock units granted under the 1991 Plan, 1996 Plan, 2008 Plan, 2012 Plan or 2014 Plan.
+Shareholdings in this column do not include deferred restricted stock units, compensation that has been deferred into Sonoco stock equivalent units, or performance contingent restricted stock units granted under the 1991 Plan, 1996 Plan, 2008 Plan, 2012 Plan or 2014 Plan.
 Please see the columns to the right and footnotes 3, 4, and 5 below.

-- (2) Percentages not shown are less than 1%. - (3) Issuance of these shares has been deferred until retirement; accordingly, no present dispositive or voting rights are associated with them. - (4) Compensation deferred into Sonoco stock equivalent units.
+- (2) Percentages not shown are less than 1%. - (3) Issuance of these shares has been deferred until after separation of service; accordingly, no present dispositive or voting rights are associated with them. - (4) Compensation deferred into Sonoco stock equivalent units.
 No dispositive or voting rights are associated with these units. - (5) Performance-contingent restricted stock unit payouts which vested under the Long-term Incentive Compensation Program for the three year performance periods ended December 31, 2005 through December 31, 2014.
-Issuance of these shares has been deferred until retirement and no present dispositive or voting rights are associated with them. - (6) Includes 283,574 shares owned by an educational trust of which Mr. Lawton is a trustee.
-Mr. Lawton shares voting and investment power over these shares with six other trustees, but he has no pecuniary interest in these and disclaims beneficial ownership of these shares.
+Issuance of these shares has been deferred until after separation of service and no present dispositive or voting rights are associated with them. - (6) Includes 263,574 shares owned by an educational trust of which Mr. Lawton is a trustee.
+Mr. Lawton shares voting and investment power over these shares with six other trustees, but he has no pecuniary interest in, and disclaims beneficial ownership of, these shares. - (7) Includes 124,626 shares pledged as a security.